karashiiro/Rimap/README.md

 ## Installation
 (WIP)

 If you want to host a copy of Xivvi yourself, it's a little more involved.
 First, get a bot token from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro) and install [Node.js](https://nodejs.org/en/).
 Also get yourself your four access keys from Twitter's REST API, and an [XIVAPI key](https://xivapi.com/account).

-There's a fair number of commands to be run to install the node.js dependencies into your Xivvi folder, listed below:

-`npm init` - Hit enter until it asks for your project file (default: index.js) and then set that to xivvi.js.

-`npm i common-tags`

-`npm i config`

-`npm i cron`

-`npm i discord.js`

-`npm i @ffxiv-teamcraft/simulator`

-`npm i gm` - You also need to install [Graphicsmagick.](http://www.graphicsmagick.org/)
+You also need to install [Graphicsmagick.](http://www.graphicsmagick.org/) and [MongoDB.](https://docs.mongodb.com/manual/administration/install-community/)

-`npm i moment`

-`npm i moment-timezone`

-`npm i mongodb` - Also install [MongoDB.](https://docs.mongodb.com/manual/administration/install-community/)

-`npm i request`

-`npm i request-promise`

-`npm i twitter`

-`npm i winston`

-`npm i winston-daily-rotate-file`
+To run the server, just run the following commands in the install directory:

-`npm i xivapi-js`
+`npm install`

+`node .`

 ### Configuration
 `common.bot_admin` should be your Discord ID.